Last updated on March 11th, 2019 at 09:02 pm.

 There’s an old adage that says “life is what you make it.”
 Of course, there is merit to having universal definitions for certain concepts; gravity should always be gravity.

 But in humans’ lives, things can be much more nuanced and complex.
 I don’t believe FIRE has to have one definition.
-FIRE can mean different things to different people.
+Financial independence retire early can mean different things to different people.

 And yet, both people could walk away from their 40-hour-a-week jobs today and call themselves retired.
 One may need to earn more money and some point; the other almost certainly wouldn’t.
 But while these are two entirely different scenarios, that doesn’t mean we can’t call both of them RE.

-To me, financial independence early retirement means having the freedom to pursue any of the following:
+To me, financial independence retire early means having the freedom to pursue any of the following:

 - Freedom to do you want when you want to do it